Initiative (agency): Global offices

 Initiative is based in New York City, and holds additional offices in North America, Latin America, Europe, the Middle East, Africa, and the Asia Pacific.

-Clients

-Initiative's media buying clients over the years have included Amazon, Walt Disney Company, The Lego Group and Nintendo.

 Cultural velocity

 The agency created the concept of "cultural velocity", a measure of cultural relevance that refers to the speed with which the agency's customers respond and react to cultural data, in order to remain relevant to consumers and improve sales.